Gustavus Adolphus College: Presidents

+Relationship with Sweden

+Gustavus Adolphus College has active ties with Sweden.
+Gustavus students are encouraged to travel and work there.
+Gustavus has active exchange programs with various universities in Sweden, including Uppsala University, Lund University, and Stockholm University.
+The college shares a long history and close relationship with the Swedish Royal Court.
+Alumni have been active in the Swedish government and royal advisory board.
+The first visit of a Swedish monarch in 1976 to the United States included a visit to Gustavus College.
+King Carl XVI Gustaf and Queen Silvia visited Gustavus in 2012, and the most recent visit from the Swedish royal family was in 2024.

 Academics

 The Gustavus Adolphus College curriculum aims to "prepare students for fulfilling lives of leadership and service in society."
 Students choose from over 70 programs of study with 75 majors in 25 academic departments and three interdisciplinary programs (including 17 honors majors), ranging from physics to religion to Scandinavian studies.
-Gustavus has been among the top 10 liberal-arts institutions nationally as the baccalaureate origin of physics PhDs.
+Gustavus has been among the top 10 liberal arts institutions nationally as the baccalaureate origin of physics PhDs.
 The college has 170 faculty, of whom 94% are tenure-track.
 The student-to-faculty ratio is 11:1, creating an average class size of approximately 15.
 The college's Writing Across the Curriculum program fosters writing skills in all academic disciplines.
 Since 1983, the college has had a chapter of the academic honor society Phi Beta Kappa.
 Its most popular majors, by 2021 graduates, were: